Harwich is well known for its history, but there’s something else which the town is equally famous for, it’s Public Houses and Hotels.

 The Hotel was used to hold many functions and was a popular venue for weddings.
 It closed in 2004 and has since been demolished.

-The Angel Public House.Built in 1824 the Angel was owned by the corporation and leased to Cobbold. this Quayside pub was a popular meeting place for Naval officers from the reserve fleet moored in the river as well as those from Hms Ganges , the pub had a children’s room in the back part of the pub, where families could leave their children whilst enjoying a drink. the building was sold to the Milton group in 1999 and restored As an annexe to the Pier hotel.
+The name Angel, some say, suggests it too may once have been the haunt for prostitutes. built in 1824 the Angel was owned by the corporation and leased to Cobbold. this Quayside pub was a popular meeting place for Naval officers from the reserve fleet moored in the river as well as those from Hms Ganges.
+The pub had a children’s room in the back part of the pub, where families could leave their children whilst enjoying a drink. the building was sold to the Milton group in 1999 and restored As an annexe to the Pier hotel.

 Originally the site of the 18th century ‘Kings Arms’ which was well known for its dancing bears in 1753.
 It later became the ‘Privateer’ about 1762 until being rebuilt.
 The Duke of Norfolk was considered of some historical importance, Parts of the interior were said to be Tudor origin, and it was believed that the Pub was a remnant of a larger manorial palace associated with the De brotherston household. it closed as a pub on December 15th 1915. during the 1920s/30s it was used as a fried fish shop.
 Around 1928/1929 a Proposal was put forward to restore the property to its former Tudor glory.
 However this was eventually considered too expensive and the plan was abandoned.
 In 1930 the building was stripped of its antique features for Private sale.
 The building was demolished in 1947 after the council purchased the site for re-development.